Online Chinese health and wellbeing resources for Primary and Secondary School pupils

 - Available on request

-These online mandarin Chinese language and culture resources have been brought together to specifically support teaching the four purposes of the new curriculum in Wales.
+These resources have been brought together to support the fourth purpose of the Four Purposes of the New Curriculum for Wales.

-The first section is specific to the fourth purpose of the new curriculum, and relates to children as ‘healthy, confident individuals ready to lead fulfilling lives as valued members of society.’
-It focuses specifically on Chinese health and wellbeing.
+It relates to children as ‘healthy, confident individuals ready to lead fulfilling lives as valued members of society’ and focuses specifically on Chinese health and wellbeing.
 The resources can be used by both primary and secondary school teachers in their classrooms, or by individuals at home.

 Chinese health and wellbeing